 Common Trigger: Lack of Scholarly Publications

-How to Address: You could supply more published works, or if that’s not possible, letters from academic peers acknowledging your contributions could help.
+How to Address: In the case that an adjudicating officer suggests your scholarly publications are not sufficient, letters from academic peers acknowledging your contributions and their impact can sway the decision.
+You made need to provide additional context if your field is niche, which may explain why you have fewer citations.
 Additionally, evidence of awards or other recognition from scholarly associations can add weight to your application.

 Common Trigger: Unclear Managerial Role